wakattac/ComfyUI-AbstractImaGen/README.md

 This node collection is designed to create unique abstract base images on the fly within your ComfyUI workflows, which can then be used as input for VAE encoding, image-to-image generation, or other creative processes.

 ## Workflow

+This image can be loaded into ComfyUI as a workflow

 <img src="examples/workflow.png" alt="Workflow" width="1000">

 # V2